Image

 Last Updated: March 12, 2025

 DWI Administrative Hearing Lawyer Branson, MO.
-If you’ve been arrested for DWI/DUI in Branson, MO, your ability to drive is at stake.
-The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.
+If you have been arrested for DWI/DUI near Branson, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
+The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.

 Don’t wait until it’s too late.
 You have only 15 days after your arrest to request this hearing.
 A Combs Waterkotte Branson, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
 Call (314) 900-HELP or reach out online for a free consultation with one of our expert Branson, MO DWI/DUI defense attorneys before the deadline passes.